ashita27/Techwork_Consulting/README.md

 ## Data

-You are given employee data [here]() as well as various other features that can be responsible for determining the employee's salary, such as the [college](https://github.com/ashita27/Techwork_Consulting/blob/main/Colleges.csv) an employee attends or the [city]() from which the employee is coming, what the employee's previous CTC was, how much experience that employee has, and his academic record.
+You are given employee data [here](https://github.com/ashita27/Techwork_Consulting/blob/main/ML%20case%20Study.csv) as well as various other features that can be responsible for determining the employee's salary, such as the [college](https://github.com/ashita27/Techwork_Consulting/blob/main/Colleges.csv) an employee attends or the [city](https://github.com/ashita27/Techwork_Consulting/blob/main/cities.csv) from which the employee is coming, what the employee's previous CTC was, how much experience that employee has, and his academic record.
 The data contains 8 columns:
+#### College name:
-College name: Colleges belong to three groups Tier1,Tier2 and Tier3 where tier1 college has the highest weightage.
+Colleges belong to three groups Tier1,Tier2 and Tier3 where tier1 college has the highest weightage.
+#### City:
-City:It has 2 types of cities: metro and non metro cities convert this categorical data into numerical data such that 0 goes for non metro and 1 for metro cities.
+It has 2 types of cities: metro and non metro cities convert this categorical data into numerical data such that 0 goes for non metro and 1 for metro cities. <br>
-Role: Manager and Executive
+#### Role: Manager and Executive
 And other columns Like: Previous CTC,Previous Job Change,Graduation marks, Experience in Months and CTC.